Matt190209/Automatic-Object-Labeling-Method-in-Panoramic-Images/README.md

 The project is structured as follows:

-- **Dataset:** Contains a dataset of previously labeled images, designed for retraining already pretrained models.
-Additionally, it provides the ability to enter revised data, allowing you to continue improving model learning and increasing its accuracy over time.
+- **Dataset:** Contains a collection of pre-labeled images intended for retraining models.
+It also allows for the input of updated data, enabling continuous improvement and increased accuracy of the models over time.
-- **Data:** It is the destination folder where you should add the panoramic images to use
+- **Data:** This folder is the designated location for adding the panoramic images to be used in the project.
-- **TrainModels:** Contains the two different Machine Learning methods for labeling panoramic images.
+- **TrainModels:** Includes the implementation of two distinct machine learning methods for labeling panoramic images: YOLOv8 and Fast R-CNN.
-- **Requirements_fast.txt:** Requirements file with the dependencies of the Fast R-CNN code
+- **requirements_fast.txt:** Lists the dependencies required for running the Fast R-CNN code.
-- **Requirements_yolo.txt:** Requirements file with the dependencies of the Yolo_V8 code
+- **requirements_yolo.txt:** Lists the dependencies required for running the YOLOv8 code.

 ## Installation and Use